Guannan-Shen/ECCHO_github/README.md

 2. The 2nd project more_chem.proj is only a preliminary of chemicals clustering using factor analysis, K-means and etc.
 3. Raw data in DataRaw contains initial datasets, more chemicals data and more pfas related chemical datasets.
 4. The workflow in Code/ are all scripts without dates in name.
+5. Raw data, especially the 450K results was in compressed form as dmr.tar.gz in DataRaw/.